microsoft/health-architectures/Postman/README.md

 __Note:__ In order to access Azure API for FHIR directly (i.e., bypassing FHIR-Proxy), make sure you have assigned the "FHIR Data Contributor" roll in the Postman application registration *App roles** blade.
 For more information, see [Configure Azure RBAC for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/configure-azure-rbac).

-### Instructions for setting up a Postman environment.
+### Instructions for preparing Postman Environment and Collections files

 1. Copy the JSON formatted Postman environment template for Azure API for FHIR from below and paste into a text editor of your choice.